 “Well strictly speaking the bull did the damage,” Loric reasoned.

 “I know but he wouldn’t have broken the fence if we had not challenged him to a duel in the field.”

 Weary, Loric conceded, “Fine, I give in, let’s just fix the fence and get out of here.”

 When the farmer returned, his wife followed him.
 Looking bemused, the farmer scolded, “According to my wife breaking fences is not the only thing you have been up to this morning.”

 “I don’t know what you mean sir,” Brannon said.

 Showing Brannon an empty baking tray, the woman demanded, “Where are my pies?”

 The farmer’s wife scowled at them.
 “Looks like you are thieves who will say anything to get out of trouble.
-Well you are in trouble and unlike my husband who is soft in the head I’m going to make sure that your brothers find out what you have been up to.”
+Well you are in trouble and unlike my soft in the head husband; I will make sure your brothers find out what you have been up to.”